Keio University

 From Exotic to Re-creation

-Here, while sitting on a bench during a stroll, we may confirm that the establishment of this botanical garden was a system based on "polarity" functions.
+Here, while sitting on a bench during a stroll, we may confirm that the establishment of this botanical garden was a system based on "polar" functions.
 That is, the interest in the exotic—exoticism—created a system consisting of polar functions: home country/foreign country, known/unknown, technical knowledge/theoretical knowledge, and cultivation/appreciation.
-In other words, exoticism also leads to the world of images where the "boundaries" of self/other, subject/object, production/reception, and presence/absence are a field of struggle—namely, the "judgment of taste" (Kant) called art.
+Exoticism, in other words, also leads to the world of images where the "boundaries" of self/other, subject/object, production/reception, and presence/absence are fields of struggle—namely, the "judgment of taste" (Kant) called art.

 Among these polarities, I would particularly like to note the function of "cultivation/appreciation" in botanical gardens.
-This is because this function has been cherished as a fundamental operation of gardens and also serves as the basis for modern urban parks and new garden issues.
+This is because this function is cherished as a fundamental operation of gardens and serves as the basis for modern urban parks and new garden issues.

 Let us broaden our perspective to garden history.
-In ancient Roman life, houses often had a courtyard (peristylium) and a back garden (hortus).
+In ancient Roman life, there are many examples of houses having a courtyard (peristylium) and a back garden (hortus).
 The courtyard was furnished with flowers, ornamental plants, and water basins, and murals with mythological themes were painted.
 It was a space that also played a social role and became a political space from the early modern period onward (yard, Hof).
 The back garden was a space for cultivating vegetables, fruits, and other edible and medicinal plants.
 The history of two gardens with different functions—practical "cultivation" and extra-ordinary "appreciation"—existing within a single residential space is extremely significant.

-The German term for pleasure garden was once used by Martin Luther, implying a temptation toward non-everyday joy, meaning the "Garden of Earthly Delights" based on the Bible or the "amusement parks" that occasionally appeared in civic life.
+The German term for pleasure garden was once used by M. Luther, implying a temptation toward joy not found in everyday life, meaning a "garden of earthly delights" based on the Bible or an "amusement park" that occasionally appeared in civic life.
 Eventually, from the 18th century, the "recreation garden (Erholungsgarten)" in today's nuance became widespread.
 However, I want to pay attention to that nuance.
-While utility refers to everyday creation, re-creation means the recovery of consciousness (erholen) toward a non-everyday place, a shift in consciousness—that is, the "re-creation" of an act.
-It is not simply diversion, leisure, or entertainment.
+While utility refers to everyday creation, re-creation means the recovery of consciousness (erholen) toward an extra-ordinary place, a shift in consciousness—that is, the "re-creation" of an act.
+It is not merely diversion, leisure, or entertainment.

-The "park," which appeared from the late 18th century, is a garden that possesses a wide landscape and accommodates the recreation of citizens.
-Since large parks available for public use existed even among palace gardens, parks and gardens do not differ in terms of operating the polar functional system mentioned earlier.
+The "park" that appeared from the latter half of the 18th century is a garden that possesses a wide landscape and accepts the recreation of citizens.
+Since large parks available for public use existed even in palace gardens, parks and gardens do not differ in terms of operating the polar functional system mentioned earlier.
 However, in the critical situation of modern cities facing rapid expansion, the improvement of civic life is an urgent task.
-Amid demands for environmental maintenance and urban redevelopment, including greening, park planning forms the core.
-Paris prides itself as a leader in this regard.
+Amid demands for environmental improvement and urban redevelopment, including greening, park planning forms the core.
+Paris prides itself as a leader in this.

 The fact that the experimental La Villette attempts a unique dialogue with the natural landscape is something that should be closely observed.
-In Japan, the term "landscape" was forced into misunderstanding because Shigetaka Shiga's translation "fukei" (scenery) took root after the Meiji era, but based on Chinese and Japanese traditions, "sansuikei" (mountain and water scenery) or "daichikei" (landform landscape) are more appropriate to the meaning.
-Today, the activities of garden designer and botanist Gilles Clément as a landscape architect in Paris continue to announce the modern significance of botanical gardens.
+In Japan, the term "landscape" was forced into misunderstanding because Shigetaka Shiga's translation "fukei" (scenery) took root after the Meiji era, but from Chinese and Japanese traditions, "sansuikei" (mountain and water scenery) or "daichikei" (landform landscape) are more appropriate to the meaning.
+Today, the activity of garden designer and botanist Gilles Clément as a landscape architect in Paris continues to announce the contemporary significance of botanical gardens.

-The etymology of garden (Garten, jardin) is indeed the Indo-European gher or ghortos and the Latin hortus, meaning a place or shape surrounded by hedges, walls, or forests.
-But the essence does not lie in a static shape or structure.
+The etymology of garden (Garten, jardin) is indeed the Indo-European gher or ghortos, and the Latin hortus, meaning a place or shape enclosed by hedges, walls, or forests.
+But the essential point does not lie in a static shape or structure.
 Rather, what is important is the dynamic functional systematicity of dividing, creating boundaries, and further changing, shifting, and constantly remaking them.

 Goethe, from the morphology of animals and plants and the phenomenology of color perception, named these changes in state "metamorphosis."
 A work of art is a world that embodies metamorphosis, just as a block of marble is transformed into a statue of a goddess, but there is no other art that unfolds this transformation as much as a garden work.

-From this somewhat complex discussion, we may return to the established theory of expression media in the clear field of fine arts and plastic arts.
+From this somewhat complex discussion, we may return to the existing theory of expression media in the clear field of fine arts/plastic arts.

 Painting/Image — Sculpture — Craft/Design/Video — Architecture — Environmental Design — Garden

-This series of expression media is a progression from two-dimensional flat paintings to three-dimensional solid spaces, then to socio-institutional spaces and natural/movement spaces, and finally to gardens that connect to the vital space-time of animals and plants.
-It is a traditional categorization based on spatiality and temporality, but there is no other comprehensive art that brings as much dynamism to the world of art as the "production/experience" of a garden.
+This series of expression media is a progression from two-dimensional flat painting to three-dimensional spatial art, then to socio-institutional space and natural/movement space, and finally to the garden, which connects to the living space-time of animals and plants.
+While it is a traditional categorization based on spatiality and temporality, there is no other comprehensive art that brings as much dynamism to the world of art as the "production/experience" of a garden.

 Toward a New Reconfiguration of Boundaries

-Yukichi Fukuzawa, who stayed in London in 1862, likely visited the garden and the newly established reptile house and aquarium (1853).
-In Fukuzawa's translated term "dobutsuen" (zoo), there is a vibrant sense of surprise and empathy toward a city where citizens can come into contact with the world's living creatures and their study.
+Yukichi Fukuzawa, who stayed in London in 1862, likely visited the garden and its newly established reptile house and aquarium (1853).
+In Fukuzawa's translated term "dobutsuen" (zoo), there is a leap of surprise and empathy toward a city where citizens can encounter the world's living creatures and their research.

-Nevertheless, European gardens seem not to hesitate to ask further questions.
-It is a quiet question: what is material life, and where are the boundaries of minerals, rocks, the earth, and water?
+Nevertheless, European gardens do not seem to hesitate to ask yet another question.
+It is the quiet question: what is material life, and where are the boundaries of minerals, rocks, the earth, and water?
 Other than zoos and botanical gardens, "mineral gardens" do not exist, except for actual mines or collections in "cabinets of curiosities."
 However, a garden is always also a garden of the earth (landscape) and minerals.
 Then, "what is water?"

 I realized one day that "water" is a liquid "substance" that constantly changes its form, a variable "mineral."
-When Goethe (1749–1832) took up his post at the Weimar court, he first settled in "Park an der Ilm."
-He was granted a small garden pavilion in the park, which he seems to have liked.
-This man of letters later achieved great results in botanical and zoological research, and his achievements are noted by experts even today, but the beginning of such natural studies was mining and mineralogy.
+When Goethe (1749–1832) went to the Weimar court, he first settled in the "Park an der Ilm."
+He was granted a small bower with a garden in the park, which he seems to have liked.
+This man of letters later achieved great results in botanical and zoological research, and his achievements are still noted by experts today, but the beginning of such natural research was mining and mineralogy.
 The Ilm River is a small stream, but its source is the Ilmenau mine about 50 kilometers upstream.
-Since there are also caves and tunnels in the canyon-like Ilm Park, if we stay in Weimar for a long time, we are taught by Goethe that the root of human life lies in the liquid "substance" in which earth and water are fused, in its metamorphosis.
+Since there are caves and tunnels in the canyon-like Ilm Park, if we stay in Weimar for a long time, we are taught by Goethe that the root of human life lies in the liquid "substance" in which earth and water are fused, in its metamorphosis.

 This garden is said to have been designed by the philosopher and mathematician Leibniz (1646–1716).
-A passage in his main work, "Monadology," suddenly mentions "gardens" and "water."
+A passage in his major work, Monadology, suddenly mentions "gardens" and "water."

 Every portion of matter may be conceived as like a garden full of plants and like a pond full of fish.
 But every branch of a plant, every member of an animal, and every drop of its fluids is "also such a garden or such a pond."

-I will list two gardens that come to mind where such states of water can be confirmed in Japan.
+I can think of two gardens in Japan where such states of water can be confirmed.

 In an Era of Diversification

-In 1981, the social philosopher Habermas argued that modern society would accelerate specialization and compartmentalization—that is, boundary-making—to the extreme in the fields of science and technology, ethics and morality, and art and culture, falling into a crisis of fragmented diversification.
+In 1981, the social philosopher Habermas argued that modern society would extremely accelerate specialization and fragmentation—that is, boundary-making—in the fields of science and technology, ethics and morality, and art and culture, falling into a crisis of fragmentary diversification.
 This is the danger of strictly performing boundary-making, the exact opposite of a garden that transcends boundaries.
 It was a prophecy that hit the mark; in fact, even in the near future of cross-domain networks and urban redevelopment design, it is difficult to discern whether it is integration or fragmentation.
-If verification in line with Japanese culture and tradition is also indispensable, I would like to close the display and head to a garden.
+If verification in line with Japan's culture and traditions is also indispensable, I would like to close my display and head to a garden.

-First, "Murin-an" (1896) and "Tairyu-sanso" (1905) in Kyoto by Jihei Ogawa VII, who respected the Lake Biwa Canal.
-In the modern era, the "plant mimesis" seen in "Monet's Garden" (2000) in Kitagawa Village, Kochi Prefecture, modeled after the painter Monet's garden in Giverny.
+First, Murin-an (1896) and Tairyu-sanso (1905) in Kyoto by Jihei Ogawa VII, who respected the Lake Biwa Canal.
+In modern times, the "mimesis of plants" seen in "Monet's Garden" (2000) in Kitagawa Village, Kochi Prefecture, modeled after the painter Monet's garden in Giverny.
 The double contingency of Hiroshi Sugimoto's "Enoura Observatory" (2017).
-And the "Former Second Faculty Building Small Garden" (1951) by Isamu Noguchi on the Mita Campus of this Juku.
+And the "Former Second Research Building Small Garden" (1951) by Isamu Noguchi on the Mita Campus of this Juku.